Dreamed 1988/2/27 by Chris Wayan

-Mark calls to say his friend Laney the psychic died suddenly.
+Mark calls to say his friend Laney the psychic suddenly died.
 She was abused as a kid, had multiple personalities, and went into therapy after years of uneasy truce.
 She wanted to attain some dreams... but got only endless war with her child-parts, who kept saying "safety at all costs."
-She never made peace.
+She never found peace.
 Therapy provoked chronic fear, rage, and tension.
 Her blood pressure went up.
 She persisted.
 Wasn't going to let the dragon of her own past bluff her!
 It got worse, until... a fatal stroke!
 Sorry.
 It wasn't bluffing.

 Therapy stirred up a war so bad it killed her.
 They don't tell you about those cases, do they?

 Mark went to the hospital.
 Laney was braindead.
 They were checking to be absolutely sure before pulling the plug, planning what organs could be donated, when her granddaughter came in straight from work, in a crotch-high skirt and low-cut blouse, breasts popping out--just dripping sex.
 Mark said he seesawed wildly, absurdly, between grief and gawking--kept thinking "Wow!
 Uh-oh...
 Wow!
 Uh-oh..."
 He wonders... what is her life like, what are her relationships like, if she dresses and acts like this even at the OFFICE?